 We travel south through magnificent scenery this morning before arriving at Edinburgh.
 To get our bearings, we have a guided tour of this wonderful city including sights such as Edinburgh Castle, the famed Royal Botanical Gardens and Giles’ Cathedral.
 This evening we have some of the best seats in the house at the spectacular Edinburgh Military Tattoo.

-Our hotel is ideally situated and just a short stroll from the steamer piers that travel the length of Windermere and the bustling village centre of Bowness-on-Windermere.
-It's a perfect location for exploring the many historic, cultural and contemporary attractions within the Lake District including Beatrix Potter's 'Hilltop'.
+It’s the perfect location for exploring the many historic, cultural and contemporary attractions within the Lake District including Beatrix Potter's 'Hilltop'.

 Some free time this morning before boarding our coach again bound for the nearby Yorkshire Dales.
 All Creatures Great and Small becomes real life as we meander through this spectacular undulating countryside.
 This is “James Herriott country”, the area where he lived, worked and wrote his books.
 We visit a Dales’ dairy sheep and arable farm before continuing onto Harrogate.